-Did He wash me with peace? nope
+But did He wash me with peace? nope

 Did I harness the patience that’s already been given to me in abundance? uh-uh

 All I received was one clear word, over and over again.

 Hello – we are on fire now and I have to wait?
-When you are in the middle of the storm and see the tornado coming, instinct tells you to run to safety, not stand there and wait.
+When you are in the middle of the storm and see the tornado coming, instinct tells you to run to safety, not to stand there and wait.

 I’m telling you – that word was everywhere.
 The days following, every phone conversation with my friends – it was there.
 Talking to my Mom, it was there.
 Everywhere I looked, everyone I spoke to, there was that word, like a blinking billboard with a giant arrow.

 I didn’t like it.
-It goes against everything I am; planner, doer, detailer, multi-tasker.
+It goes against everything I am: planner, doer, detailer, multi-tasker.

-Jen doesn’t wait, Jen..works.
+Jen doesn’t wait, Jen gets to work.

 Then it happened.

-Stinging shame.
-How could I lack trust while I have friends facing loss of loved ones, battling cancer, infertility, abuse and unfathomable things that I’m not fighting?
+And how could I lack trust while I have friends facing loss of loved ones, battling cancer, infertility, abuse and unfathomable things that I’m not fighting?

-Then it dawned on me — I can, because this is the path I’m supposed to walk right now.
+Then it dawned on me — I can, because this is the path we’re supposed to walk right now.